Recoskie/JDasm/README.md

 JDasm is also meant for educational purposes for anyone who wants to understand how software and hardware work together or to create a basic compiler or operating system.

-The application is designed, for anyone, or for professional use.
+The application is designed, for anyone, and for professional use.

 The tools are explained in help and documentation; see the applications <a href="https://github.com/Recoskie/JDasm/wiki">wiki</a> for details.